 3 – Overcome the ‘Lack of Experience’ Objection

 Yes, employers know that new college graduates don’t have much experience.
 But, you’re competing with people who do.
 How can you show that you can and will do this job well?

 The very best way to prove that you can do this job is to give the hiring manager a test drive by bringing and showing a 30-60-90-day plan.
 I’ve had so much success with these plans personally and with my clients that I would never, ever, go to a job interview without one.(See how a plan helped a new grad get a job usually reserved for those who’d had a 2-year fellowship.)

 5 – Know How and When to Follow Up

 You do not have to hand-write a thank you note.
 But you DO need to email one.
 Send your thank you email within 24 hours of your interview.
 Sometimes hiring gets done fast and you need to have one more chance to sell yourself.
 You can even use your email to do damage control, if necessary.
 Here are some thank you note samples for you.

-Every week, I hold free job search and interview training webinars and I invite you to check them out.
+You can watch my job search and interview training webinars at no charge.
 Build your skills and get the job you want!
-See details and times here.
+See details here.